matthewtpapa/vision/README.md

 make cov-html         # builds htmlcov/ if .coverage exists
 ```

-If installs are blocked, rely on CI coverage artifacts instead (download from the PR run).
+If `pip install` is blocked, CI will still upload coverage artifacts you can download from the PR run.

 ### Run all checks